Ireland Crypto Tax 2026: 33% CGT, the €1,270 Exemption, and the Trading Line

 - Reconcile against DAC8-reported data.

-Koinly supports Irish CGT computation including the €1,270 exemption and disposal-period logic; Waltio also covers Ireland.
-Confirm the tool applies the split payment-date framing (it affects when you owe, not just how much) and the crypto-to-crypto disposal treatment.
-Neither tool decides the CGT-vs-trading characterisation — that judgement and its documentation stay with the taxpayer and adviser.
+Koinly supports Irish CGT computation including the €1,270 exemption and the disposal-period logic, and Waltio also covers Ireland.
+Neither decides the CGT-versus-trading characterisation; that judgement and its documentation stay with the taxpayer and adviser.

-Wag3s Folio reconstructs multi-chain disposal history with euro values and dates — the exact inputs Irish CGT and the split payment dates require — and reconciles against DAC8-reported activity.
+Wag3s Folio reconstructs multi-chain disposal history with euro values and dates, the exact inputs Irish CGT and the split payment dates require, and reconciles against DAC8-reported activity.
 For Irish entities operating on-chain, Wag3s Ledger provides audit-ready records and multi-chain reconciliation.
-See the Folio and Ledger pages.
+The badges-of-trade question is assessed by Revenue on the facts, so Wag3s gives an Irish tax adviser dated, reconciled records to characterise and file, rather than deciding it for you.

 Further reading